to be deleted To be deleted

-How to retrograde your piece Run mtests in QtCreator/MinGW WindowsJust an information log of what I did to make mtest work in QtCreator.
-This acts as a temporary scrapbook note until (if?) these instructions can be finalized and turned into the real compilation documentation.
-Real-time Interfacing of VST Instrument Libraries with MuseScore using a Digital Audio WorkstationConnecting MuseScore to a digital audio workstation (DAW) for real-time usage and recording of high quality instrument sample libraries (sometimes known as VSTs or plugins).
-Software used: Windows 10 x64 operating system, MuseScore 3, Reaper 6, ASIO4ALL, and loopMIDI.
-How to create 'old style' and other special tremolosThis is how you input 'old style' and other special tremolos into your score.
 How To Create Chord Sheets with MuseScoreEver wondered how to make Chord Sheets that are transposable inside MuseScore?
 Wait no more!
-Ledger lines on invisible stavesFrom a request on the forum How to run MuseScore on ChromeOS Jumps and RepeatsSuccessfully using jumps and repeats as of version 3.1.
-Using Single Note Dynamics (SND)These are instructions on how to get the full benefits of single note dynamics starting in version 3.1 and general information on using dynamics in all versions of MuseScore starting with 2.0.
-How To attach a fileto a conversation in the forum to ask for support Use Fretboard Diagrams for custom/complex chordsThis How-To walks through a number of scenarios for creating and modifying complex chord diagrams via the Inspector, by starting with the Fretboard Diagrams palette (in the Advanced Workspace).
-How to recover MuseScore windows and dialogs that don't show on screen Add lyrics in columnsat the end of the score How To for an overview of the commandsThe main functions from the menu bar Repeat part of a measure using the % type repeat sign.It's possible to make a measure with a repeat previous notes sign inside of it.
+Ledger lines on invisible stavesFrom a request on the forum How to run MuseScore on ChromeOS How to use Jumps and RepeatsSuccessfully using jumps and repeats as of version 3.1.
+How to setup Musescore 3.x for correct playback for all dynamics and hairpinsThis article contains instructions to setup correct playback for all dynamics and hairpins in Musescore, and information on SND, MIDI CC, synthesizer, soundfont, dynamics, and hairpins.
+This article was formerly titled 'How To How to use Single Note Dynamics (SND)' How To attach a fileto an issue or a conversation in the forum to ask for support Use Fretboard Diagrams for custom/complex chordsThis How-To walks through a number of scenarios for creating and modifying complex chord diagrams via the Inspector, by starting with the Fretboard Diagrams palette (in the Advanced Workspace).
+How to recover MuseScore windows and dialogs that don't show on screen How to add lyrics in columnsat the end of the score How To for an overview of the commandsThe main functions from the menu bar Repeat part of a measure using the % type repeat sign.It's possible to make a measure with a repeat previous notes sign inside of it.
 How and where to ask for supporton musescore.org or musescore.com

-How to restore correct playback of dynamics and hairpins in an imported MIDI fileDynamics do not work after opening a MIDI file in MuseScore 2 or 3 How to create trills and ornaments with accidentals (and playback)Create trills and ornaments that have modified pitches for notes other than the main notated note.
-How to use the "conversion job" command-line option How to repair a MuseScore file with a "bad format" error How To create triplets and other tuplets across measures.
-How to import custom symbols to a custom paletteHow do I add custom images such as the above PNG file to a custom palette?
+How to restore correct playback of dynamics and hairpins in an imported MIDI fileDynamics do not work after opening a MIDI file in MuseScore 2 or later How to create trills and ornaments with accidentals (and playback)Create trills and ornaments that have modified pitches for notes other than the main notated note.
+How to use the "conversion job" command-line option How to repair a MuseScore file with a "bad format" error How to create triplets and other tuplets across measures How to import custom symbols to a custom paletteHow do I add custom images such as the above PNG file to a custom palette?

 How to notate a keyboard fingering changeThis HowTo explains how to notate two fingering numbers under a curved line, used to denote a fingering change in keyboard music.
 How To add a lyric to a rest (silent note) How to add a turn between two notes with playback How to highlight a score for emphasisThis method uses a text box to highlight any part of a score.
 Ease-of-editing is maintained and the score remains visible even when the highlight box is selected .
-How to add a start repeat barline after a mid-staff key signature change How to simulate the effect of a guitar capoA workaround to allow correct notation and playback of a guitar with an applied capo.
+How to add a start repeat barline after a mid-staff key signature change How to simulate the effect of a guitar capo—or a detuneA workaround to allow correct notation and playback of a capoed, or detuned, guitar.
 How to create ties leading into a 2nd endingSome workarounds to ensure correct notation and improved playback of ties leading to a Volta 2nd ending.
 How to create a visual swing markingCreate your own triplet swing markings inside MuseScore to ensure their style matches your score How to create nonstandard tupletsThis explains how to make tuplets out of durations that are not normally expressed by a single note or rest.
-How to change enharmonic key signatures for transposing instrumentsThese instructions show you how to change key signatures for a transposing instrument, such as a B♭ clarinet or E♭ saxophone, when MuseScore inserts the equivalent enharmonic key signature.
-How to use polyrhythm, mixed meters and local time signatures in MuseScoreThis page is still under construction.
-I am working on adding pictures, links and formatting.
-Please be patient until this message is removed.
+Works for MuseScore 2.x and later How to change enharmonic key signatures for transposing instrumentsStarting in version 3.5 you can specify sharps or flats by setting the option in staff/part properties.
+These instructions no longer work.

 This is a description of how to use the features in MuseScore to create songs with polyrhythms and local time signatures.
 There are several methods available and I have attempted to explain each along with some possible problems that will arise while using them.